GavHern/better-slp/README.md

 Anything specific to a certain route on the Summit Learning website (week, year, progress, focus area, etc.) should be put in `src/routes`.
 Each folder is dedicated to a route and the `handler.ts` file is what should run when the route is navigated to.
 Components specific to the route should also be placed here.

 The components folder should be for components that are able to appear on several routes.
 All components are written in [svelte.js](https://svelte.dev).
 Svelte is a highly performant javascript framework that has strong resemblance to vanilla html/js.
-These components compile down to vanialla javascript with 0 dependancies making them very small and efficient.
+These components compile down to vanilla javascript with 0 dependancies making them very small and efficient.

 The assets folder is for any file that needs to be present in the manifest or directly used in the project without being bundled by rollup.